 That's exactly the route Longmont High baseball player Drew Magee chose as he and three of his classmates inked their letters on Wednesday.

-Magee will play at Cochise, which is in the Arizona-Mexico border town of Douglas, next
+Magee will play at Cochise, which is in the Arizona-Mexico border town of Douglas, next season.

 "I really like the junior college route for a couple of reasons," Magee said.
 "The amount of kids they put through their program that go on and play at other schools is phenomenal."

 Magee, a catcher and third baseman, didn't have scholarship offers from any larger NCAA programs.
 But the one he got from Cochise was substantial in a sport where partial scholarships are the norm.
 Plus, for guys who aren't heavily recruited, the JuCo route gives them another year or two to catch the major college recruiters' eyes.

 "For baseball it's really a good way to go because you can go and play right away," LHS coach Tom Fobes said.

 Magee knows plenty about how the JuCo path can pay off.
 Cochise on its website boasts 100-percent placement for its alumni to four-year college programs, 23 pro draft picks and four alumni who reached Major League Baseball.